samo-lasic/csound-instruments/instruments/cicado.md

 [← Back to Instrument Index](../index.md)

-# Cicado
+# Cicado — Technical Documentation

 ## Introduction

 **Cicado** is a real-time performance instrument built in **Csound** and **Cabbage**, designed around two independently modulated voices—one per stereo channel—linked by a shared base frequency.
 Each voice applies separate modulation to pitch and amplitude, creating continuously shifting stereo textures.
 Through waveform fusion, spectral shaping, and layered stochastic processes, Cicado generates a broad and expressive range of timbral variation from a compact synthesis architecture.

 Instead of layering multiple voices, Cicado shapes a single pitch stream through modulation and filtering.
 It is used as a **VST/AU plugin** in live performance contexts, designed for play without screen interaction.
 All parameters are accessible via **MIDI and OSC**, mapped to physical controls or touch interfaces such as Open Stage Control.
-Cicado functions both as a standalone voice and as an **ornamental counterpart** to harmonic instruments like [**Tokolo**](Tokolo_Readme.md), particularly in free, ensemble-based improvisation.
+Cicado functions both as a standalone voice and as an **ornamental counterpart** to harmonic instruments like [**Tokolo**](tokolo.md) and [**Bonkolo**](bonkolo.md), particularly in free, ensemble-based improvisation.

 Inspired by the collective sound behaviors of cicadas, Cicado generates phase-shifting pulses, asynchronous rhythms, and timbral motion across the stereo field.
 Its architecture supports fluid transitions between noise, tone, and vocal-like coloration, all shaped through continuous control.
 The instrument responds directly to performance gestures, with a focus on **tactile responsiveness**, and all modulation parameters accessible via foot pedals, sliders, and touch interfaces.

 <p align="left">
   <img src="../images/cicado.png" style="max-width: 100%;" width="700">
   <br>
-  <em>Cicado interface, showing grouped controls for oscillator shaping, frequency and amplitude modulation, formant filtering, stereo behavior, and output shaping.
+  <em><strong>Cicado interface</strong>, showing grouped controls for oscillator shaping, frequency and amplitude modulation, formant filtering, stereo behavior, and output shaping.
 All parameters are mapped to MIDI/OSC controllers.</em>
 </p>
 ## Sound Generation and Modulation